 A yard sale is an excellent way to clear out your clutter and make some extra money.
 It takes a lot of organizations and you don’t want to toss a bunch of stuff onto a table and call it a day.
-Follow our top 6 tips for a successful yard sale below to ensure you’re well-organized and ready to go!
+Follow Champion Mover’s 6 tips for a successful yard sale below to ensure you’re well-organized and ready to go!

 How to Have a Successful Moving Sale